grparry/SwaggerToMCP/README.md

 ## Contributing

 Contributions are welcome!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project.

 If you'd like to improve SwaggerToMCP, please feel free to:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)